 export function UserDetail() { const params = useParams<{ id: string }>(); const result = useAtomValue(userAtom(params.id));

 Click the View Details link on any user card.
-You’ll be redirected to the user details page where the user’s information loads and displays.
-Navigate back to the home page, then click a different user.
-Each user’s data is fetched and cached independently.
+You’ll be redirected to the user details page where you’ll see the user’s information.
+If you navigate back and revisit the same user, you won’t see the loading spinner because the data is already cached.